lavaeater/turbo-rocket-ultra/README.md

 Nice little todo you got there.
 Would be a shame if anyone actually did something with it?

 So, what do we need for act one?
 Well, tons of fun stuff to implement:
-- [ ] Better Ambling System - zombies need to scourge the map proper
 - [ ] Fix minimap after level one
 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
 - [ ] No spawn points for enemis from the start
 - [ ] New player sprites inspired by Death Road to Canada - I never do this, just hire an artist already
+- [x] Better Ambling System - using pathfinding
 - [x] Also implement minimap that actually only shows parts you have visited, perhaps?
 - [x] More AI-mode-badges - why, tho?
 - [x] Zoom in, slightly